 CROSS COUNTRY SKI TRAILS

 Charlevoix Cross Country Ski & Snowshoe Trail— The Charlevoix Cross Country Ski Trail offers three loops, from one to six kilometers long, suitable for novice to advanced - from flat ground to steep hills.
 A free 2k lighted groomed cross-country trail is available as are 80 acres of ungroomed trails.
 One mile north of Charlevoix, west of U.S. 31, follow the signs to Mt.
 McSauba Park.
-Cross Country skis and snowshoes are available for rent for just $12.
-Snowshoe rental is also available at Revolution Bike located in the Oleson's Shopping Center downtown.
+Cross Country skis, snowboards and snowshoes are available for rent at the lodge.

 Fisherman's Island State Park—Scenic trail is three kilometers long.
 There is plenty of wide-open space for skiers to blaze their own trail.
 Located two miles south of Charlevoix on Bell's Bay Road.